alexle/alexle.github.com/_posts/2013/2013-09-27-signs-you-are-runner.markdown

 What were the signs that let you know you were finally a runner?
 Here is my list:

 1. You immediately plan which days you're going to run when looking at the weather forecast.
-You start checking the [weather report][1] hourly instead of daily.
+You start checking the weather report hourly instead of daily.
 Precipitation, wind speeds, cloud cover, and UV index are closely monitored.

 2. Carbs are your new favorite food group.